kulakvt/vt-student-mailer/README.md

 - vt-student-mailer.py -x -s *classlist.csv* -m *email.txt*

 The -x flag indicates test mode.
 This will print a formatted email to your terminal to test that templating variables are entered correctly and that input files are being read accurately.
 No messages will be sent in test mode.
 The first line of the class list provided will be used for the test.
+Names will be substituted where indicated.

 # Security